redak105/assignment-synculario/README.md

 1. **Testing approach** (unit/integration/end2end tests)
 1. **Resolution** for all the challenges you faced

-NOTE: No need to write tests for every single function (which is obviously time consuming), but **please have at least 1-2 tests** to demonstrate you can set it up properly, following common sense and best practices.
+NOTE: No need to write tests for every single function (which is obviously time consuming), but **please have at least 1-2 tests** to demonstrate you can set it up properly.
+Follow common sense and best practices.

 ## Recommendations